 You can also get advice on more expensive home adaptations, such as stair lifts or accessible showers, from occupational therapists based in local social services or health and social care services.

-If you need major changes to your home, such as an extension, fixed hoists, stair lifts or downstairs bathrooms and shower units, you may be eligible for a disabled facilities grant.
+If you need major changes to your home, such as an extension, fixed hoists, stair lifts or downstairs bathrooms and shower units, you may be eligible for a Disabled Facilities Grant.
 If this grant is available, an occupational therapist will assess your needs and will contact the relevant council departments.

 Funding for major home adaptations is often means tested.
 So the decision as to whether you get money from the government or local authority to help pay for something you need depends on how much money you have, including your savings.
-You can find out more about funding for major adaptations at GOV.UK.

 If you’re disabled or have a long-term condition, you shouldn't be charged VAT on products designed or adapted for your own personal or domestic use.
 This includes stair lifts, adjustable beds, wheelchairs, alarms and building work, like installing ramps.
 You also shouldn’t be charged VAT on installation, repairs, maintenance or spare parts for equipment.